Matan-Lahmi/knowledge-base/Networking/Fundamentals.md

 192.168.1.0/24
 ```
 `/24` = first 24 bits are network, last 8 bits are for hosts = 256 addresses (254 usable).
+`/32` - single IP address (great for AWS Security Groups / firewall rules).
+Note: In on-prem you can't use /32 for a whole subnet because the first and last IPs are reserved for Network ID and Broadcast, and you need a Gateway IP for routing.

 Smaller number after `/` = bigger network (more hosts). `/16` >> `/24` in size.